mai 24, 2019

 Laser welding for every need

 Laser welders enable their users to work very quickly and with high quality.
 These advantages explain why this technology has firmly established itself in the jewellery industry.
-Baselworld visitors can examine the true advantages of the laser welding process for themselves.
-A selection of these devices is on display in Hall 4, where, for example, Bijoutil (4.1, D25) will be presenting the DaDo laser welding machine on its stand.
+Baselworld visitors could examine the true advantages of the laser welding process for themselves.
+A selection of these devices were on display in Hall 4, where, for example, Bijoutil has been presenting the DaDo laser welding machine.
 The name says it all: ‘Dado’ means ‘cube’ in Italian.
 This device has a cubic shape and is therefore more compact than conventional machines.

-Laser welding is also the focus of J. Schmalz’s presence at the show.
-This company will also be exhibiting DaDo on its stand (4.1, F13). vices from Coherent and Sisma will be on display there too.
-For example, visitors can view the LM-D product family, which uses Smart Spot technology.
+Laser welding was also the focus of J. Schmalz’s presence at the show.
+This company has also been exhibiting DaDo on its stand, next to devices from Coherent and Sisma such as the LM-D product family, which uses Smart Spot technology.
 Developed to ensure a reproducible welding process, Smart Spot enables its users to simplify and thus shorten the time required for even the most complex working cycles.
 The manufacturer points out that the highly efficient dedicated filter ensures complete recovery of precious material.
 In addition, the devices offer a new ergonomic design and low operating noise.

 Another technical highlight is an Eco mode, which switches off unused system components during idle times.
 The devices also offer USB and Ethernet connectivity, a barcode reader and full digital electronic control for accurate diagnostics, higher pulse stability and longer lamp life.